rachael-wang/Smart-Mirror/README.md

 # Smart-Mirror
-Course project for SJTU EI401: Science and Technology Innovation(IV-C) Smart Mirror with AI on Raspberry Pi 3b+, tested on Linux.
+Course project for SJTU EI401: Science and Technology Innovation(IV-C).

+Smart Mirror with AI on Raspberry Pi 3b+, tested on Linux.